centreon/centreon-collect/centreon-tests/robot/README.md

 # centreon-tests

-This folder contain tests for centreon broker and engine
+This folder contains tests for centreon broker and engine

 ## Getting Started